Bitl/RBXLegacy-src/README.md

-#RBXLegacy-src
 Source code for RBXLegacy's launcher, installer, and server.
-All of these source files are under the Public Domain licence.
+All of these source files are under the GPL licence.